What is Rentberry? | Understanding the Long-term Rental Platform ICO

 Token Type: ERC20

 ICO Token Price: 1 ETH = 2500 BERRY

 Know Your Customer (KYC): Yes

 What is Rentberry?

-Rentberry is integrating blockchain technology with the majority of their platform.
-However, there are a couple unique features that help the company differentiate themselves from the competition.
+Rentberry is integrating blockchain technology with the majority of its platform.
+However, there are a couple unique features that help the company differentiate itself from the competition.

 Crowdsourced Security Deposit Coverage

 All members of the Rentberry community can use the platform’s BERRY tokens to chip-in and help with someone’s security deposit – up to 90% of it.
 If you choose to contribute, you’ll earn 3-7% interest back in the form of more BERRY tokens.

 The goal of this program is to help quality tenants secure rental properties that they otherwise wouldn’t be able to due to high-security deposit costs.